 Once a sequence is “Ready”, you cannot change observations in the ODB; any requests for subsequent changes to observation details must be made via your CS.
 Classical and PV Mode observers (on-site) may access their observations in the ODB directly using the OT, but cannot make any target or instrument setup changes.

 What should you expect next?
 Here is what happens once your observations are in the queue, how to monitor their progress, and what to do if things aren't going as you expected.

 Queue planning and nighttime operations

-Every day a plan is made for the night's observing, with variations for different sets of weather conditions.
-The queue planning follows a set of principles aimed at making sure that programs are completed (following priority status) and telescope time used efficiently (i.e., getting the best out of the weather conditions).
+Every day a plan is made for the night's observations, with variations for different sets of weather conditions.
+The queue planning follows a set of principles aimed at making sure that programs are completed as prioritized, and telescope time is used efficiently (i.e., getting the best out of the weather conditions).
 More detail is given on the Queue Planning and Execution page.

 Monitoring your observations

 If desired, the progress of a Gemini observing program can be monitored quite closely.
 There are several ways of doing so: